as/signer/README.md

 servers that issue tokens, perhaps for sessions or other data.

 # Wire Format

+Below is the Token's wire format:
 ```
 	version[1] nonce[24] ciphertext[...] tag[16] | base64

 	The first 1+24 bytes are the header, authenticated by the AEAD, but not encrypted.
 	The version is fixed to 0x41 (A)
 	The nonce is a randomly-generated 24-byte string

 	The rest is the output of the AEAD, the ciphertext and 16 byte tag.
+	The ciphertext is the encrypted msg.
+	The tag is a message authentication code (MAC) used to verify the integrity of the header and ciphertext
 ```

 # Interface (caller defined)